-Designed as an introduction to gendered relationships and communication in contemporary American society, the course provides an exploration of communication in families and in society.
+Introduction to gendered relationships and communication in contemporary American society, the course provides an exploration of communication in families and in society.
 Additionally, the course defines the function of interpersonal communication in the creation and perpetuation of gender roles.
 The influence of gender enactment on success, satisfaction, self-esteem, and the counseling profession is also explored.
 Self-awareness exercises, which stress the application of theory and research, provide the opportunity for personal growth and development.